 Final Tips to Keep From Getting Ripped Off on Your HVAC Installation Cost.

-A review of some tips from the article, as well as a few more:
+A review of some tips from this article, as well as a few more:

 - Spend time researching your HVAC contractors.
 Who installs your unit is far more important than what they install.
 I’ve repaired Carrier units that were 3-years-old because they were improperly installed, and I’ve seen Day and Night HVAC units that were 22-years-old and running strong.
 Make sure that they are licensed, bonded and insured.